souhailsadat/GTFO2Root/README.md

 ## Disclaimer

-This tool is intended for **educational and authorized penetration testing purposes only**.
+This tool is intended for educational and authorized penetration testing purposes only.
 Unauthorized use on systems you do not own or have explicit permission to test is illegal and unethical.

 ## Feedback & Contributions

 I'm planning new features like `sudo` support.

-**I welcome all feedback, ideas, and contributions!**
+I welcome all feedback, ideas, and contributions!
 Feel free to open an issue or submit a pull request on GitHub.

-## 📄 License
+## License

 MIT License